ROCm/rocWMMA/docs/conceptual/migration-guide.rst

                                              uint32_t                                                             ldm,
                                              uint32_t                                                             waveIndex);

-These functions previously required ``WaveCount`` as a template parameter and pass ``waveIndex`` as an argument to the API calls.
+These functions previously required ``WaveCount`` as a template parameter and passed ``waveIndex`` as an argument to the API calls.
 This information was used to distribute data responsibilities across participating waves, aiming to balance and optimize data transactions within a thread block.
 Cooperation between wavefronts in a threadblock requires the use of a separate cooperative API, along with propagation of wave count and wave index values.

 Example: